Philosophy (PHIL)

 PHIL 3506 Philosophy of Race (3 credits)

-Explore the role race and race related ideas (such as proto-race, ethnicity, nationality and indigeneity) play in how we define a diverse society and how individuals identify themselves.
-Examine the meaning of race from various philosophical perspectives.
-Explore the nature of race, xenophobia, anti-blackness, islamophobia and anti-semitism.
-Understand the nature of race in order to challenge racism and racial injustice.
+Explores the role that race and race-related ideas (such as proto-race, ethnicity, nationality and indigeneity) play in how we define a diverse society and how individuals identify themselves.
+Examines the meaning of race from various philosophical perspectives, as well as the nature of race, xenophobia, anti-blackness, islamophobia and anti-semitism.
+Develops an understanding of the nature of race in order to challenge racism and racial injustice.

 Level of Study: Undergraduate